piyushchugeja/docshelf_project/README.md

 ```

 ## Usage
-1. Set up your AWS credentials and region in the `.env` file.
+1. Set up your AWS credentials and region in the `.streamlit/secrets.toml` file.
 ```python
 awsRegion=<Your AWS Region>
 accessKeyId=<Your AWS Access Key ID>